Published 6/2/2015 Updated 8/12/2019

 45 Philip findeth Nathanael, and saith unto him, We have found him, of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph.

 46 And Nathanael said unto him, Can there any good thing come out of Nazareth?
 Philip saith unto him, Come and see.

-4. I’m sure many expected the coming Messiah to live an exalted lifestyle.
+4. Many might have expected the coming Messiah to live an exalted lifestyle.
 Some might have thought that He would at least have had transportation comparable to a Lexus.
-But instead, He walked almost everywhere he went.
+But instead, He walked almost everywhere He went.
 They might have expected Him to have a mansion but he did not even own a home.

 Matthew 8:20 (KJV)

-8. And finally, we know that some are simply blinded and mired down by our adversary the devil.
-But praise God for two great reasons for why all should believe that he is the Son of God, who died for the sins of the world.
+And finally, we know that some are simply blinded and mired down by our adversary the devil.
+But praise God for two great reasons why all should believe that He is the Son of God, who died for the sins of the world.